susanlynn-books/zomoeba/books.md

 repurpose his Alzheimer’s research to engineer a neuro-regenerative organism.
 The result—**Zomoeba**—doesn’t just heal brain tissue; it integrates with it, creating a resilient, predatory hybrid life form.</p>

-<p>When twenty-year-old Emily Rogers is infected after swimming in New Jersey’s Rancocas Creek, Hoover sees his chance
+<p>When twenty-year-old Emily Rogers is infected after swimming in a southern New Jersey Creek, Hoover sees his chance
 and secretly uses her as his first human test subject.
 Emily wakes, even speaks—but what’s animating her isn’t recovery.
 Inside Cooper Hospital in Camden, the infection jumps from room to room through blood and bites, turning patients and staff into “remnants”—driven, mobile, and no longer fully human.</P>